kalisio/krawler/docs/guides/using-krawler.md

 * **api**: indicates if the krawler has been launched as a web service/API
 * **api-prefix**: api prefix used when launching the krawler as a web service/API (defaults to `/api`)
 * **success-rate**: the success rate for fault-tolerant jobs to be considered as successful (defaults to 1)
+* **max-duration**: the maximum run duration in seconds for fault-tolerant jobs to be considered as failed (defaults to unset)
 * **nb-skipped-jobs**: the number of skipped runs for fault-tolerant jobs to be considered as failed (defaults to 3)
 * **slack-webhook**: [Slack webhook URL](https://api.slack.com/incoming-webhooks) to post messages on failure (defaults to process.env.SLACK_WEBHOOK_URL)
 * **message-template**: Message template used on failure for console and Slack output (defaults to `Job <%= jobId %>: <%= error.message %>`)